wichert/lingua/README.rst

     zope              Zope templates (defaults to TALES expressions)

 A section named `extractor:<name>` can be used to configure a specific extractor.
-For example to tell the XMl extractor that the default language used for expressions is TALES instead of Python::
+For example to tell the XML extractor that the default language used for expressions is TALES instead of Python::

     [extractor:xml]